 Kamakura

-Kamakura is a seaside town full of temples and shrines, just over an hour outside of Tokyo.
-It can be quickly and easily reached via train, with one option being covered by the JR pass (the JR Yokosuka Line train from Tokyo Station or Shinagawa Station).
+Kamakura is a seaside town full of temples and shrines just over an hour outside of Tokyo.
+It can be quickly and easily reached via train, with one option covered by the JR pass (the JR Yokosuka Line train from Tokyo Station or Shinagawa Station).
 After a few days in the hustle and bustle of the city, this day trip is an absolute must.
 Take the day to enjoy gorgeous beaches, serene temples, and tranquil shrines.

-Things to do and see in Kamakura
+Things to do in Kamakura

 - See the iconic Great Buddha (37 ft. tall!) at Kotoku-in Temple